DESTROYER

 Eyes: Dark brown

-Hair: Black with receding hairline
+Hair: Black, with mustache and receding hairline

-Comments: Created by Stan Lee, Larry Lieber, and Jack Kirby
+Comments: Created by Stan Lee, Larry Lieber, and Jack Kirby.

 ...and I would have gotten away with it, if it weren't for those meddling kids!